hozerpffp2009/readmeGenerator/README.md

+Poject Name - readme generator

  Table of contents:

+* License
-* GitHub user name
+* Contact
 * Project
 * Description
 * Motivation
 * Why this project

-GitHub -  hozerpffp2009.

-Poject - readme generator
+* GitHub user name

+License type - ISC

+Preferred way of contact - email

-Description -  my project is about generating a read me
+Description -  this project allows the user to generate a readme file using node.js

-Motivation - this project was for homework
+Motivation - needing to better understand node.js

-Why this project - it was for homework
+Why this project - to learn node.js better

+GitHub username - hozerpffp2009

+Email - hozerpffp2009@gmail.com

+                        Authors:
+                      Joseph Arocha
                         License:
         This project is licensed under ISC - see the ISC.md file for details.

-  Authors:
-  Joseph Arocha